Skip to main content Skip to footer

 "We are hurt in relationship and also healed in relationship"

-Couples who enter into Gottman Method Couples Therapy begin with an assessment process that then informs the therapeutic framework and intervention.
+Couples who enter into Gottman Method Couples Therapy begin with an assessment process that informs the therapeutic framework and intervention.
+This approach supports couples across economic, racial, cultural, and relationship backgrounds.
+It can help partners improve friendship, manage conflict, create shared meaning, rebuild trust, and strengthen commitment.

 How well do you know your partner’s inner psychological world, his or her history, worries, stresses, joys, and hopes?